Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 ### Default properties

-In this example we will use simplistic properties of the graph:
+In this example we will use the default (and simplistic) properties of the graph synthetized by the parsing.
+By *properties* we mean the type of the data structures that describe vertices and edges in a graph.

+For general graphs it could be anything, but since we are parsing Newick formats, we can reasonably expect *ad minima*:
-- a vertex (the *name* of the node) is represented by a simple `std::string`
+- a `std::string` to describe a vertex (the *name* of the node)
-- an edge (the *distance to a parent node*) is a simple `double`.
+- a `double` to describe an edge (the *distance to a parent node*).

+Quetzal defaults to these minima when it tries to build a tree from a Newick string.

 @remark
-In the next sections we will see that you can actually parse into more complex data structures - as long as they are constructible from a simple `std::string` and `double`!
+In the next sections we will see that you can actually parse into more complex data structures - as long as vertices (*resp.* edges) remain constructible from a simple `std::string` (resp. `double`)!

+**Input**

+@include{lineno} newick_parser_1.cpp

+**Output**

+@include{lineno} newick_parser_1.txt

+### Custom properties

+In the previous example we used default types to represent the properties of a vertex and an edge.
+These defaults are useful, but not always sufficient.
+For example, you may want to visit your tree graph and trigger specific events when specific nodes or edges are visited.

+In this case, you would need to define your own small structures to represent the graph properties you want:
+- the vertex should be constructible from a `std::string`
+- the edge should be constructible from a `double`
+- the event would be to print to `std::cout` with a pretty display

+@remarks
+You can think of pretty much any type of events here:
+- convert the branch length to coalescence units, generations, etc
+- update a mutational state data member,
+- construct a slightly modified copy of the tree while visiting its clone
+- etc

+This is surprisingly easy to inject your own classes into a graph!

+**Input**

+@include{lineno} newick_parser_2.cpp

+**Output**

+@include{lineno} newick_parser_2.txt

+## To a custom k-ary tree

+If you have been coding for a while, you may already depend heavily on your own class to describe a tree graph, and not feel very excited about refactoring your whole project to switch to Quetzal tree classes.
+Fair enough.
+This section shows how to use Quetzal parser to populate your own custom class and then forget about Quetzal.

+1. You will need to parse Newick strings into an AST (Abstract Syntax Tree): this is a temporary data structure that represents the syntactic structure of the tree.
+2. This AST can then be iterated over to convert it into the data structure of your choice.

 @note
-You can easily visualize the graphviz format printed in the output using the online editor https://edotor.net/
+1. Quetzal does not know anything about your own classes, so you will need a bit of extra effort to write a recursion on the AST data
+2. But at least you don't have to worry about the parsing logic anymore!
+3. Adapting your own classes can be tedious, don't hesitate to ask for help on the github issue pages!
+4. On most compilers but Apple Clang, you could simplify the example code by writing: `subtree.left_child = std::make_unique<MyNode>(ast.name, ast.distance_to_parent);` in the recursion function.

 **Input**

-@include{lineno} newick_parser.cpp
+@include{lineno} newick_parser_3.cpp

 **Output**

-@include{lineno} newick_parser.txt
+@include{lineno} newick_parser_3.txt

-### Custom properties

 [//]: # (----------------------------------------------------------------------)